Katzenwerfer/MSMG-Toolkit_TarHash/README.md

 ## TODO
 - Setup GitHub pages for easier viewing of the tables
 - Add fancy stuff to the README.md
+- Find a method for easily reproducible tarballs

 Files Last Check:  06/03/2023